Combinators

 Use noescape to prevent escaping.

-s, but they are useful
+escape and noescape don't return Permissions, but they are useful

 helpers to expose when defining jails and writing custom combinators, so